 Reconciliation and Reparations: A number of universities are including intentional efforts to acknowledge the injustice of their founding and their systems by actively engaging black and indigenous communities.
-For example, Building Reconciliation is a Canadian movement focused specifically on the responsibilities of universities to their Indigenous students and communities.20 Other universities are banding together to examine their involvement in perpetuating slavery and to create a system of paying reparations.21
+For example, Building Reconciliation is a Canadian movement focused specifically on the responsibilities of universities to their Indigenous students and communities.21 Other universities are banding together to examine their involvement in perpetuating slavery and to create a system of paying reparations.22

 Our current historical moment has also encouraged us to more carefully define our approach.
 The COVID-19 pandemic and the Black Lives Matter movement caused us to ask anew questions about what it means for a research university like UCR to contribute to the public good.
+The social context of these events influenced our deliberations and most notably asked us to consider "what if" UCR had an approach to the "public good" like the one we are imagining for it?
+How might the University have more effectively responded to these events?
 Does it mean that we devote our energy to the knowledge that will produce solutions like a vaccine or a policy solution?
 Does it mean that we focus on transforming our research into businesses that will provide an essential boost to the local economy?
 Does it mean that as one of the largest employers in the region, we ensure that we are contributing to the well-being of our workers and their families?
 Does it mean that we renew our commitment to ensuring that as many historically marginalized students from our region graduate as possible?
 Or that we work to shape these students into the kinds of engaged citizens who will solve social problems?
 Can we do all of these at once?
 And if so, how?
+In the simple posing of these questions and in imagining answers to them we saw the great need for an especially strong commitment by UCR to advancing the public good.